-At a recent Financial Communications Society lunch, Jaime Kalfus, Global Head of Brand Experience at J.P.
+At a Financial Communications Society lunch, Jaime Kalfus, then the Global Head of Brand Experience at J.P.
 Morgan Asset Management, presented a behind-the-scenes look at the creative strategy driving the firm’s new brand campaign.
 We were intrigued to see how her experience of the challenges in developing a specialty financial services brand compares with ours.

 It’s a journey, not a just destination